apache/cloudstack-documentation/source/adminguide/reliability.rst

 Serves.
 All Guest Instances will continue to work.

-When the Management Server is down, no new Instances can be created, and the end user and admin UI, API, dynamic load distribution, and HA will cease to work.
+When the Management Server is down, no new Instances can be created, and the end User and admin UI, API, dynamic load distribution, and HA will cease to work.

 .. _management-server-load-balancing: